 - The Far North Queensland Regional Pest Management Plan ( PDF, 0.38 MB ) retains recognition of these land uses whilst integrating the requirements of the Act.

-- Cairns Regional Council's Pest Management Plan 2015-2018 ( PDF, 1.22 MB ) outlines the objectives and strategies for ongoing, coordinated and effective pest management within the CRC local government area.
+- Cairns Region Biosecurity Plan 2019-2024 ( PDF, 6.32 MB ) outlines the obligations and strategies for ongoing, coordinated and effective pest management within the CRC local government area.

 Council officers now have additional powers under changes to the Queensland Biodiversity Act 2014 to ensure pests are appropriately managed on both public and private property.

-To support the changes, Council has released a surveillance program stating an intention to exercise its powers around surveying pests, property access and compliance with the Act.
+To support pest management in the region, Council has released the following biosecurity programs stating intentions to exercise its powers around treatment and surveillance of pests, property access and compliance with the Act: